 "You're in Boeshane Peninsula.
 You're still on Earth, of course.
 But they're colonies now, not…countries or nations."
 Cyan said as if the words were something strange, which to him, it kind of was.

 "Oh."
 Jack stated faintly.
 "And the year?"
 He asked hesitantly.

 "You're in the 51st Century, Captain Harkness.
 The year is 5075."
 Cyan watched with amusement and sympathy as Captain Jack Harkness paled.
 The older man grabbed the glass of alcohol and chugged it down with a gasp.

 "Do you have any stories you can share with me, Captain Jack Harkness?"
 The younger boy questioned intriguingly.

 "Sure kid.
 Not like I have anything else to do."
 Captain Harkness said.
 With a deep breath that he let out slowly, Captain Jack began to explain his life before he joined the army and during his time in the war.
-Cyan listened in fascination as the young preteen engrained everything the Captain said to his memory.
-He began to find a new hero to him as the man spoke of his hardships, his accomplishments and his life to the younger boy.
+Cyan listened in fascination as the young preteen engrained everything the Captain said, to his memory.
+He began to find a new hero for him as the man spoke of his hardships, his accomplishments and his life to the younger boy.

 This would be the turning point for young Cyan Sinclair after a meeting with Captain Jack Harkness, the original.

 10th May 5085

 Twenty-one-year-old Jack Harkness sat silently upon his bar stool.
 A glass of hypervodka was placed before him, nearly empty of the liquid.
 His arms sat propped up by his elbows as he held his head up with the palm of his hands.
 Blue eyes gazed around in thoughtfulness as he glanced at the different bar regulars, finding the visitors within the large and noisy nightclub with ease.